 The school receives top up funding for students with Education, Health and Care Plans from the local authority and resources for individual students will be allocated according to their need.
 In addition, the school ring fences funding to spend on children with additional needs.
 This money is spent on a range of interventions to support inclusion.
-This includes, but is not limited to, academic mentoring, learning mentors, school counselling and emotional wellbeing therapy and other extended services.
+This includes, but is not limited to, academic mentoring, learning mentors, school counselling and emotional wellbeing therapy, ELSA and other extended services.
 This funding for additional support provides for teaching assistants.
 The budget allocated to students is used as cost-effectively as possible to support the students with SEND.
 The top-up funding is used for the salaries of a specialist team of support staff who provide in class support, staff training and liaison with specialist agencies, parents and carers.

-There is a SENDCo, Learning Support Manager and Mentor, Deputy SENDCo, SEND Administrator and 8 Teaching Assistants at the school.
+There is a SENDCo, Learning Support Manager /Mentor, Deputy SENDCo, SEND Administrator and 8 Teaching Assistants at the school.

-Parents and carers of students with EHCPs/-statements are present at person-centered annual review meetings, and along with the student, will contribute their views on the effectiveness of support for the student.
+Parents and carers of students with EHCPs are present at person centred annual review meetings, and along with the student, will contribute their views on the effectiveness of support for the student.
+Other key people present but not limited to include SENDCO, Deputy SENDCo, Careers adviser and the Teaching Assistant who works closely with that student.
 Feedback on our general performance with students with SEND is sought through the whole school self-evaluation process and the findings fed into the annual School and Faculty Improvement Planning.